 On October 7th, 2020, Michael Bell, Sarah Bachmann and Konstantin Weiss were elected as GSfBS doctoral candidates representatives.
 Kim Jasmin Lapacz, Lea Hördemann and Moritz Haustein were elected as deputy representatives.

 We are herewith members of the Promovierendenrat/Doctoral candidates council of the Math.-Nat.
 Faculty.
 For the doctorate committee of the science faculty and AMC committees concerning our interests, we will together with representatives of other graduate schools vote for delegates.

 You can contact us for ideas and suggestions regarding the GSfBS.
 We will collect your input and bring it to the attention of the GSfBS steering committee and/or office.
 Vice versa we will bring information or requests to your attention.
 Our common email contact is gsfbs-representativesuni-koeln.de

-Michaela Höhne obtained her Bachelor´s degree in BioSciences at the University of Kaiserslautern, where she also completed her Master studies in Molecular Cell and Neurobiology.
-Currently, she pursues her PhD at the Institute of Biochemistry in the group of Prof. Dr. Jan Riemer (University of Cologne), investigating the regulation of mitochondrial hydrogen peroxide release and its role for signaling in mammalian cells using roGFP2-based sensors.
+Kim Jasmin Lapacz obtained her Bachelor´s degree in Biology at the University of Cologne, where she also completed her Master studies in Biological Sciences.
+Currently, she pursues her PhD at the Institute of Biochemistry in the group of Prof. Dr. Jan Riemer (University of Cologne), investigating the role of adenine nucleotide kinases and their interdependence in the regulation of energy homeostasis using fluorescent sensors.